 Getting married overseas

-If you’re getting married or having a civil union overseas, you usually don’t need to do anything in NZ beforehand — check with the country's officials if you need to do anything there.
+If you’re getting married or having a civil union overseas, you usually do not need to do anything in NZ beforehand — check with the country’s officials if you need to do anything there.

 Overseas marriages are valid in NZ

 Most overseas marriages are valid in New Zealand.
 Your marriage will be registered in the country where it takes place.

 If you’re not sure if your overseas marriage is valid here

 An overseas marriage is usually valid unless it would be illegal in NZ, for example bigamy.
 If you want to check your marriage is legal here, you can apply to the Family Court for a declaration.
 Talk to a lawyer to find out if you need to do this.

 If you’re not sure your overseas civil union is valid here